Aim4dabush/magic8ball/README.md

 Re-create the magic 8 ball toy.
 Ask, shake, and get your answer.

-### Challenge
+### Goals

-- User types question into input.
+- User types question into an input.
-- User presses "Ready to ask!" button to ask question.
+- User asks the question.
 - Generate random image for answer.

 ### What I Learned